aryab936/Coding-Explorations/College Projects/Logic_Programming_Using_Prolog/README.md

 # Prolog-assignment
 Identification and generation of patterened verses

-A simple coding assignment to understand the Logic programming paradigm in Prolog
+A simple coding assignment to understand the Logic programming paradigm in SWI Prolog